jermsam/sample-s/README.md

 # sample-s

-> a rest/socket-io server for a sample social media
+> a rest/socket-io api for a sample social media

 ## About